Posted by Tiffany Taylor and Alison Arthur on 06 Jun 2022

-According to Nonprofits Source, 54% of givers around the world would prefer to make online donations using a credit card or debit card.
+As demand for online and mobile gift-giving increases, it’s only natural that demand for charitable donations using credit cards will also increase.
 Supporting a wide array of online payment methods gives donors more choice and flexibility when making donations, increasing the likelihood that they’ll contribute.
-In addition, an online donation solution can also record in-person gifts made by cash and personal checks, giving an organization a top-down view into contributions across all payment methods.
+In addition, an online donation solution can also record in-person gifts made by cash and personal checks, giving an organization a top-down view of contributions across all payment methods.

 Accepting online donations may be easily accessible through a solution that’s already in place.
-For example, an electronic bill presentment and payments (EBPP) solution may also support online donation acceptance as an extension of its features.
+For example, an electronic bill presentment and payment (EBPP) solution may also support online donation acceptance.
 This means that online donations can be supported without hassle, allowing an organization to begin accepting charitable contributions quickly and easily, without having to implement, manage and support a new solution.

-The Bottom Line: The sheer size and volume of online donations makes them a force too big to ignore.
+For organizations that rely on donations for operating, increased demand for online donations cannot be ignored.
 Delivering an online payment experience to donors that’s quick and seamless can help lower barriers to giving, benefitting all parties involved.